Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 - [Edit]
     Click this button to edit the selected import definition or to create a new one.
 The *Import/export definitions* window is displayed, see [Import/export definitions](#import/export-definitions).

-[comment]: <> (Andere Optionen abhängig von Einstellungen/Kunden/Plugins usw.?
-Faktura: Belege neu/Invoicing: new receipts weglassen?)

 - [CONTINUE]
     Click this button to proceed to the next step.
+This button is locked until at least one file has been uploaded.
 The *Converted* confirmation window is displayed.
-Click the [OK] button to continue.
-The *CSV LS-Motor: Step 2* window is displayed.
-This button is locked until at least one file has been uploaded.

-### CSV LS-Motor: Step 2

-[comment]: <> (Ich komme nicht zum Step 2 - Probleme mit Hochladen der txt-Datei!)
+Click the [OK] button to continue and follow the on-screen instructions to complete the import process.

+    > [Info]  If you need further assistance, contact your MPS consultant.